vlas-voloshin/JSONSchemaValidation/README.md

 ```

 Optional `baseURI` parameter specifies the base scope resolution URI of the constructed schema.
 Default scope resolution URI is empty.
 Optional `referenceStorage` parameter specifies a `VVJSONSchemaStorage` object that should contain "remote" schemas referenced in the instantiated schema.
-See **Schema Storage** for details.
+See **Schema storage and external references** for more details.

 After constructing a schema object, you can use it to validate JSON instances.
 Again, these instances could be provided either as `NSData` objects: